OWASP/pytm/README.md

 Conditions on assets can analyze all incoming and outgoing Dataflows by inspecting the `target.input` and `target.output` attributes.
 For example, to match a threat only against servers with incoming traffic, use `any(target.inputs)`.
-A more advanced example, matching elements connecting to SQL datastores, would be `any(f.sink.oneOf(Datastore) and f.sink.isSQL for f in target.outputs)`.
+A more advanced example, matching elements connecting to SQL datastores, would be `any(f.sink.oneOf(Datastore) for f in target.outputs) and target.protocol == 'SQL'`.

 ## Currently supported threats